Hone logo

 Example 1:

-Explanation: The input array is transformed into a max-heap, and then elements are extracted and placed in their sorted positions.
+Explanation: The input array is converted into a max-heap, then elements are repeatedly extracted and placed in the sorted portion of the array.

 Example 2: